Stable Set Polytopes with Rank $|V(G)|/3$ for the Lov\'{a}sz--Schrijver SDP Operator: -minimal graphs and implications

 Hence, Lemma~\ref{lem403} applies, and we conclude that $v(G,\epsilon) \in \cone(\LS_+^2(G))$ for some $\epsilon > 0$, which implies that $r_+(G) \geq 3$.
 Finally, $r_+(G) \leq 3$ follows from $|V(G)| =9$ and Theorem~\ref{thm101}, and this finishes the proof. \end{proof}

 The graph in Figure~\ref{fig3mindense} provides what we believe is the first example of an $\ell$-minimal graph that does not belong to $\hat{\K}_{\ell+2, \ell-1}$.
-Moreover, it is very likely not the only such graph.
+Moreover, it is not the only such graph.
 Figure~\ref{figK52} lists the $25$ non-isomorphic graphs in $\K_{5,2} \setminus \hat{\K}_{5,2}$ with clique number at most $3$, as well as their corresponding optimal value of $\max\set{ \bar{e}^{\top}x : x \in \LS_+^2(G)}$ computed in CVX.
-The computational results suggest that $18$ of these graphs are indeed $3$-minimal.
+The computational results suggest that $18$ of these graphs are indeed $3$-minimal, which was subsequently verified in~\cite{AuT26}.
 On the other hand, the remaining $7$ graphs have an optimal value that is very close to $3$, which seems to indicate that the facet-inducing inequality $\bar{e}^{\top}x \leq 3$ has $\LS_+$-rank $2$ in those cases.

 \x{270 - 135} \z{360/4} \y{0.7} \sc{1.2}

 \placev{\node[main node] at ({cos(\x+(1)*\z)},{sin(\x+(1)*\z)}) (1) {}; \node[main node] at ({cos(\x+(1.5)*\z)},{sin(\x+(1.5)*\z)}) (2) {}; \node[main node] at ({cos(\x+(2)*\z)},{sin(\x+(2)*\z)}) (3) {}; \node[main node] at ({ \y* cos(\x+(3)*\z) + (1-\y)*cos(\x+(2)*\z)},{ \y* sin(\x+(3)*\z) + (1-\y)*sin(\x+(2)*\z)}) (41) {}; \node[main node] at ({cos(\x+(3)*\z)},{sin(\x+(3)*\z)}) (40) {}; \node[main node] at ({ \y* cos(\x+(3)*\z) + (1-\y)*cos(\x+(4)*\z)},{ \y* sin(\x+(3)*\z) + (1-\y)*sin(\x+(4)*\z)}) (42) {}; \node[main node] at ({ \y* cos(\x+(4)*\z) + (1-\y)*cos(\x+(3)*\z)},{ \y* sin(\x+(4)*\z) + (1-\y)*sin(\x+(3)*\z)}) (51) {}; \node[main node] at ({cos(\x+(4)*\z)},{sin(\x+(4)*\z)}) (50) {}; \node[main node] at ({ \y* cos(\x+(4)*\z) + (1-\y)*cos(\x+(5)*\z)},{ \y* sin(\x+(4)*\z) + (1-\y)*sin(\x+(5)*\z)}) (52) {};}